silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lab/part3-Mapping IP Addresses.md

-- IP address need to be mapped to the MAC address of a device
+- IP address need to be mapped to the MAC address of a device or in other words, assign an IP address to a host
-- From the IP address we can identify which device to which network
+- From the IP address we can identify which device belongs to which network
 - how to identify different computers on the same network (LAN)?
 	- Use the MAC address
 	- each computer has an ARP table to identify the MAC address of the other device on the network